-If you’re searching for suppliers within the UK, Avasam is a dropshipping platform that connects sellers with verified suppliers, automates processes, and connects to sales channels including Shopify, BigCommerce, Amazon and eBay.
+If you’re searching for dropshipping UK suppliers, Avasam connects sellers with UK-based dropshipping suppliers.
+All suppliers are verfied.
+The platform automates processes and connects to sales channels including Shopify, BigCommerce, Amazon, and eBay.

 Directories like Worldwide Brands and Wholesale Central also pre-screen suppliers, although you may need to pay a subscription fee to use those services.

 If you are targeting a particular niche then Google is your friend.
 Search and see if there are any specialist drop shippers in your space.
 It can also be worth contacting manufacturers directly either to see if they would consider providing a dropshipping service or if they can provide you with their top suppliers who could provide that service.

 You will want to agree to clear terms with your dropshipping partner and make sure that you have an agreement in place that includes all of your expectations, including payment format and terms.

 4. Market, market, market